 The working conditions are A LOT better too!
 Yes, there are days when the physical labor is probably more than a worker in a confinement scenario, BUT we get to be outside breathing clean air that isn’t full of ammonia.

 More and more traditional farms are moving into a debt-to-asset ratio exceeding 80%, says Tina Barrett, executive director of Nebraska Farm Business.
 In 2017 the average debt rose 10% to $1.3 million!

 No wonder there are dairy farmers out there thinking that the best option they have to help their families is to cash in their life insurance!

 Photo Credit: Tina Craig

-Contrary to popular belief our pasture raised turkeys are not game-y at all, and not pumped with watery-salt solutions like grocery store birds are.
-This allow you to truly taste turkey and not filler.
+Contrary to popular belief our pasture-raised turkeys are not gamey at all, and not pumped with watery-salt solutions like grocery store birds are.
+This allows you to truly taste turkey and not filler.

 Did you know that the poultry industry actually accounts for and expects a weight gain in their meat after chilling down in a chlorine bath or being injected with a salt brine?